Vyral/shawn-lepp-recruiting/_drafts/examine-your-business-plan-using-the-wheel-of-life.md

 {% include youtube.html %}

-Need a way to create balance in your life as you examine your business plan?
-Try the wheel of life.
+<center>Need a way to create balance in your life as you examine your business plan?
+Try the wheel of life.</center>

 What is the wheel of life and how can you use it to create more balance in your life and business?